The Open mulTiwavelength Transient Event Repository (OTTER): Infrastructure Release and Tidal Disruption Event Catalog: Current State of the OTTER Dataset

-All the photometry in OTTER is shown in Figures \ref{fig:tde-lc}, \ref{fig:tde-phot}, and \ref{fig:tde-phot-hist} and contains $\gtrsim 80,000$ photometry points. $189/\ntdes = 81\%$ of the TDEs in OTTER have at least one photometry point at any wavelength. $92/\ntdes \approx 40\%$ of the TDEs in OTTER have at least one radio observation, $138/\ntdes \approx 59\%$ of TDEs in OTTER have at least one UVOIR observation, and $80/\ntdes \approx 34\%$ of TDEs in OTTER have at least one X-ray observation.
-Some of the missing photometry simply demonstrates inconsistencies in the multiwavelength follow up of TDEs.
-In more recent years, more TDEs were followed up more consistently across the electromagnetic spectrum (e.g., \autoref{fig:tde-phot-hist}).
+All the photometry in OTTER is shown in Figures \ref{fig:tde-lc}, \ref{fig:tde-phot}, and \ref{fig:tde-phot-hist} and contains $\gtrsim 118,000$ photometry points. $193/\ntdes = 80\%$ of the TDE candidates in OTTER have at least one photometry point at any wavelength. $98/\ntdes \approx 41\%$ of the TDE candidates in OTTER have at least one radio observation, $141/\ntdes \approx 59\%$ of TDE candidates in OTTER have at least one UVOIR observation, and $82/\ntdes \approx 34\%$ of TDE candidates in OTTER have at least one X-ray observation.
+Some of the missing photometry simply demonstrates inconsistencies in the multiwavelength follow up of TDE candidates.
+In more recent years, more TDE candidates were followed up more consistently across the electromagnetic spectrum (e.g., \autoref{fig:tde-phot-hist}).

-Note that in years since $\sim 2022$, our photometric completeness begins to fall off and we have no photometry after $2024$.
-This is shown in Figure \ref{fig:tde-phot-hist} and is expected because OTTER only contains {\it published} photometry, so the more recently discovered TDEs simply have fewer published observations.
+Note that in years since $\sim 2022$, our photometric completeness begins to fall off and we have less photometry after $2024$.
+This is shown in Figure \ref{fig:tde-phot-hist} and is expected because OTTER only contains {\it published} photometry, so the more recently discovered TDE candidates simply have fewer published observations.